-An applicant or participant who submits a good cause claim is required to submit at least one document of corroborative evidence and a statement specifying the circumstances that the applicant or participant believes will provide sufficient good cause for not cooperating.
-The statement is usually written on the claim form.
+An individual who submits a Good Cause Claim form is required to submit at least one document of corroborative evidence and a statement specifying the circumstances that the individual believes provide sufficient good cause for not cooperating.
+The statement may be written on the claim form.